 Can I refinance a HELOC?

 There are several options available when refinancing a HELOC.
-You can refinance into a conventional loan, apply for a home equity loan or even apply for a new HELOC to pay off your existing HELOC balance.
+You can refinance into a conventional loan, apply for a home equity loan or apply for a new HELOC to pay off your existing HELOC balance.

 Before refinancing, speak to your lender about your circumstances.
 Some offer home equity assistance programs for homeowners in financial distress.
 Should you decide to refinance, ask your lender about potential fees or prepayment penalties that may apply.